Rutter's

-Rutter's is a chain of convenience stores and gas stations with 86 locations in Eastern, Central and Western Pennsylvania, the Eastern Panhandle of West Virginia, and central Maryland.
+Rutter's is an American chain of convenience stores and gas stations with 94 locations in Eastern, Central and Western Pennsylvania, the Eastern Panhandle of West Virginia, eastern Virginia, and central Maryland.
 Stores are open 24 hours a day and have a made-to-order food counter, staffed around the clock.

 Map of Rutter's convenience store locations, as of February 2021.